Munro: Fastest rounds

+On 26 June 2023, Jamie Aarons of California broke the previous record of fastest ever round held by former marine Donnie Campbell by more than 12 hours by completing a self-propelled continuous round in 31 days, 10 hours and 27 minutes.
+She also ran, cycled and kayaked between each of the Munros, covering a total of around 932 miles (1,500 km) on foot and about the same distance by bike.
+She began at Ben More on Mull and ended at Ben Klibreck in Sutherland, raising £14,000 for World Bicycle Relief.

 Furths

 The SMC recognises six peaks in England, fifteen in Wales and thirteen in Ireland that would be Munros or Munro Tops if they were in Scotland.
 These are referred to as Furth Munros, i.e. the Munros furth of Scotland.
 The first recorded Furthist is James Parker, who completed on Tryfan (Snowdonia) on 19 April 1929.